learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q24.** A user fills out a long multi-step form.
+**Q.** A user fills out a long multi-step form.
 The developer uses `sessionStorage` to save progress between steps.
 The user accidentally closes the tab and reopens the page.
 What happens to the saved form data?

 - A) The data is still available because `sessionStorage` lasts for the browser session.
 - B) The data is lost because `sessionStorage` is cleared when the tab is closed.